 Engine 4 (E4) (1990 Class A Pumper) KME.
 It carries 1000 gallons of water, and is in good condition for a mid-life vehicle.
-This vehicle needs to be planned for repair, refurbishment, or replacement in the very near future.
-Since it lacks many safety standards required for new vehicles repair or refurbishment would not address these issue and only a replacement will solve this out of date vehicle problems from a safety perspective.
+We obtained \$45,000 at the May 2009 Annual Town Meeting to perform some refurbish some of the vehicle.
+The original request of \$90,000 to refurbish the entire vehicle was reduced to assist with finances due to the recession.
+Although we will be fixing some safety problems and abating corrosion the vehicle with the funds appropriated it still needs more work in the future.
+Since the vehicle lacks many safety standards required for new vehicles repair or refurbishment would not address these issues and only a replacement will solve this out of date vehicle problems from a safety perspective.